luizcarlos1405/melzin/README.md

 Na chupeta.

-Design is implementation.
-The same process that defines how things look and where data appears should also be the UI/UX implementation.
+**Design is implementation**: the same process that defines how things look and where data appears should also be the UI/UX implementation.

 This is an attempt to build this concept on top of Alpine.
-It use custom directives, web-components and having a single, reactive and global state object.
+It uses custom directives, web-components that reads from a single, reactive and global state object.

 ## Directives